 On a brighter note, here are some factors (political, economical, social, technological, environmental, and legal) that influenced the global crypto space this month:

-1- India’s Supreme Court has uplifted the ban initially placed on cryptocurrency trading in the country by the Reserve Bank of India in April 2018.
-The ruling was passed on the 4th of March and sparked frenzied excitement in the crypto community.
+1- Firstly, India’s Supreme Court uplifted the cryptocurrency trading ban in the country by the Reserve Bank of India in April 2018.

 2- Cryptocurrencies have become completely legal in South Korea as the amendment to the Special Reporting Act got approved by legislators in the country on the 5th of March.
-Exchanges in the country have been implored to obtain licensing before making crypto assets available to the public.
+Furthermore, exchanges in the country have been implored to obtain licensing before making crypto assets available to the public.

-3- French authorities, on the 6th of March, announced that they had legalized Bitcoin as an acceptable form of money in the country.
-Bitcoin use in France is expected to witness a surge in the coming months.
+3- On March 6, French authorities announced that they had legalized Bitcoin as an acceptable form of money in the country.
+Thus, Bitcoin use in France is expected to witness a surge in the coming months.

-4- Germany has also officially announced, on the 2nd of March, that cryptocurrencies are now recognized as financial assets in the country.
+4- Germany has also officially announced, on March 2, that cryptocurrencies are now recognized as financial assets in the country.

 5- The United States Treasury met with cryptocurrency experts and industry leaders on the 2nd of March to discuss cryptocurrency regulations in the country.
 The regulatory talks included curbing crypto scams, terrorism financing, and money laundering in the country.

 6- Walmart, along with eight other companies, has entered a partnership with HyperLedger.
 The new development was announced on the 3rd of March at the HyperLedger global forum in Arizona.
-The blockchain company asserted that this alliance would bolster the production of more user-friendly blockchain technology.
+Furthermore, the blockchain company asserted that this alliance would bolster the production of more user-friendly blockchain technology.

-While it is believed that the crypto market will recover from the crash and record new highs, many still believe that the bottom of the global crisis-induced downtrend is yet to be recorded.
+It is believed that the crypto market will recover from the crash and record new highs.
+However, many still believe that the bottom of the global crisis-induced downtrend is yet to be recorded.

 About Cryptoken Media